 A breakthrough does not mean we have reached the destination.
 However, a new path has opened up with new technological capabilities.
 Without the introduction of new technology there would be no improvement, we would be trapped in the current decision making process, reliant on the experience and judgment of individual managers.

 Advanced analytics: The ability to deal with large amounts of data, finding correlations and causations, and gain knowledge and understanding about the supply chain.

 The systems are integrated into transaction systems so information is timely, accurate and detailed.
 Hidden value in the detail can now be revealed as the tools have great data visualization capabilities to make information accessible.

 Modelling: Technology now supports scenario planning to help test and compare decisions to ensure robust decision-making.
 This can also enable debate, collaboration, broader input and a better change management process, leading to collective buy-in to the decisions

-Mobile: Instant access across all devices means you can analyse on the go.
+Mobile: Instant access across all devices means you can analyze on the go.
 Often the best insight comes when the subject matter is on your mind.
-With mobile you can analyse and investigate at that opportune moment.
+With mobile you can analyze and investigate at that opportune moment.

 What does this mean for the business?

 - Guided and fully aligned decisions to the business strategy and objectives